maxim-saplin/data_table_2/README.md

-In-place substitute for Flutter's stock **DataTable** and **PaginatedDataTable** widgets with fixed/sticky header (also footer/paginator for **PaginatedDataTable**) and a few extra features. **DataTable2** and **PaginatedDataTable2** widgets are based on the sources of Flutter originals, mimics the API and provide seamless integration.
+In-place substitute for Flutter's stock **DataTable** and **PaginatedDataTable** widgets with fixed/sticky header/top row (and footer/paginator for **PaginatedDataTable**) and a few extra features. **DataTable2** and **PaginatedDataTable2** widgets are based on the sources of Flutter's originals, mimic the API and provide seamless integration.

 If you've been using (or considered using) standard Flutter's widgets for displaying tables/data grids and missed the sticky headers - you've come to the right place.
 No need to learn yet another API of a new control, just stick to well described DataTable/PaginatedDataTable.

 # [LIVE DEMO](https://maxim-saplin.github.io/data_table_2/)
 <img width="866" alt="image" src="https://user-images.githubusercontent.com/7947027/115952188-48c4e600-a4ed-11eb-9ff9-e5b4deaf9580.png">

-- please check the example folder (https://github.com/maxim-saplin/data_table_2/tree/main/example) which recreates the Flutter Gallery's Data Table sample (with PgaintedDataTable and DataSource) as well as has a few more samples.
+- please check the [example folder](https://github.com/maxim-saplin/data_table_2/tree/main/example) which recreates the [Flutter Gallery's](https://gallery.flutter.dev/#/demo/data-table) Data Table sample (with PgaintedDataTable and DataSource) as well as has a few more samples.

-## About
+## Differences
 The differences/distrinctions from stock widgets:
 - Sticky headers (both widgets) and paginator (PabinatedDataTable2 only)
 - Vertiacally scrollable main area (with data rows)